storageos/tutorials/mysql/002-persistent-volume.md

 `kubectl describe pv`{{execute}}

-Confirm StorageOS provisioned the volume with 1 replica:
+You can also confirm StorageOS provisioned the volume with the CLI:

 `storageos volume ls --format "table {{.Name}}\t{{.Size}}\t{{.Replicas}}\t{{.Location}}"`{{execute}}